Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars

 The newly identified VHE emitting blazars span a flux range covering approximately two orders of magnitude in the 100 GeV$–$2 TeV energy band.
 To characterize their distribution, we divided the total flux range into three bins: \begin{enumerate} \item \textbf{Low flux:} 108 sources with fluxes $<3 \times 10^{-6}\,\mathrm{MeV\,cm^{-2}\,s^{-1}}$, \item \textbf{Intermediate flux:} 30 sources with fluxes in the range $(3$–$20) \times 10^{-6}\,\mathrm{MeV\,cm^{-2}\,s^{-1}}$, \item \textbf{High flux:} 6 sources with fluxes in the range $(2$–$15) \times 10^{-5}\,\mathrm{MeV\,cm^{-2}\,s^{-1}}$. \end{enumerate}

 In Figure~\ref{fig:VHE_telescope_sensitivity}, we show the 0.1$-$2 TeV power law spectrum of all sources and overplot the sensitivity limits of several Cherenkov telescopes.
-As can be seen, blazars present in the intermediate- and high-flux categories should be easily detectable with currently operating Cherenkov facilities.
-Furthermore, a major fraction of all sources should be detectable with the upcoming CTAO.
+As can be seen, some blazars present in the intermediate- and high-flux categories should be easily detectable with currently operating Cherenkov facilities - MAGIC, VERITAS, H.E.S.S and LHAASO.
+Furthermore, a major fraction of all sources should be detectable with the improved sensitivity of the upcoming CTAO.